HackaLibramont/TourismPortal/README.md

 ```

 ### categories
-*GET categories.json* : a list of events
+*GET categories.json* : a list of categories

 ```json
 [